 There is quite a bit of difference between the two, and, for a customer, Ajax definitely looks better than without.

 Our Ajax presumes your sidebar has the class .sidebar.
-If it doesn’t, you should add it in your template so that your sidebar also reloads when filters are changed.
+If it doesn’t, you should add it to your template so that your sidebar also reloads when filters are changed.
 Our Ajax will automatically change the following:

 - Browser title